janmejoykar1807/HepatitisC_Project/README.md

 I framed 4 questions from a real-time dataset to apply our modules understanding.
 Questions based on the dataset:

 	What is the probability of ALB being more than 30mg/l?
-(Module 1) The mean of ALP is more than the mean of protein. (α=.075) (Module 2) The mean of CHOL is more than the mean of ALT. (α=.05) (Module 2) Find that our test statistics are true for the hypothesis of CHOL and ALP.
-(Module 3) Run the logistics regression analysis for the dataset.
+	The mean of ALP is more than the mean of protein. (α=.075) The mean of CHOL is more than the mean of ALT. (α=.05) Find that our test statistics are true for the hypothesis of CHOL and ALP.
+	Run the logistics regression analysis for the dataset.
 And get the Confidence interval.

 Answer 1: - From the python package attached to the file, we have concluded that there are a total of 24 blood donors who have Albumin content lower than 30mg/l out of 615 donors, which brings down our probability z = (x-μ)/σ.